 Login

-Some media companies and content producers have filed lawsuits against Generative AI (artificial intelligence) software companies such as OpenAI (maker of ChatGPT), Microsoft, Anthropic, Midjourney, Stability AI, Perplexity AI, and DeviantArt, and chip giants Nvidia and Intel.
+Multiple media companies and content producers have filed lawsuits against Generative AI (artificial intelligence) software companies such as OpenAI (maker of ChatGPT), Microsoft, Google, Anthropic, Midjourney, Stability AI, Perplexity AI, Salesforce and DeviantArt, and chip giants Nvidia and Intel.
+Even Apple Intelligence technology faces a lawsuit as of October 2025.

 Many of the lawsuits involve alleged copyright infringement.
-The complaints often claim that AI companies illegally train various large language models (LLMs) on copyrighted content from media companies.
+The complaints generally claim that AI companies illegally train various large language models (LLMs) on copyrighted content from media companies.

 In response, Generative AI companies typically say the lawsuits are without merit because their business strategies leverage "fair use" to train their AI models.